hjicks/ga-sd/doc/60-github.md

 ![github issue adding milestones](github/milestone.webp)

 ## Assigning the issue
-- You can assign the issue to a member of team.
+- You can assign the issue to a member of team

 ![Assigning the issue](github/milestone.webp)